amowry/WARBL2/README.md

 ### A few additional notes:
 The serial CDC class on WARBL needs to be turned off to make it a USB MIDI class-compliant device.
-This also means that you won't be able to use the serial monitor in Arduino IDE, and you'll have to double-click the programming button to install firmware.
+This also means that you won't be able to use the serial monitor in Arduino IDE, and you'll have to double-click the programming button to install firmware (as described above).
 To turn serial back on, you can comment out the following line in the sketch:

 `#define RELEASE //Uncomment for release version (turns off CDC)`